Your Health and Your Goals

 If you have fatty liver disease, diabetes, high blood pressure, high cholesterol, metabolic syndrome or any other metabolic condition, keep this in mind.
 Teaming up with the UC San Diego Health Weight Management Program gives you access to health professionals who understand your unique situation.

 Weight Loss Success!

-Paul Hellmann has lost more than 160 lbs in two years while working with the UC San Diego Weight Management Program.
+Paul Hellmann has lost more than 160 lbs in two years while working with our Weight Management Program.
 He is off all insulin injections for his type 2 diabetes, and is feeling great.